 Starting an Application

-When you’re ready to start or continue an application, visit the Application Portal.
+When you’re ready to start or continue a general operations, restricted, or capital application, visit the Application Portal.
+(Learn more about those application types below.)

 To access existing grants and grant reports, log into the portal and click View Applications and Grant Reports.